dotnet/docs/docs/core/diagnostics/dotnet-trace.md

 ---
 # dotnet-trace performance analysis utility

-**This article applies to:** ✔️ dotnet-trace 3.0 and later versions
+**This article applies to:** ✔️ 'dotnet-trace' 3.0.47001 and later versions

 ## Install